Remote Services & Hotlines

 Women’s Law Center of Maryland Employment Law Hotline

 The Women’s Law Center of Maryland operates an Employment Law Hotline every Tuesday and Friday from 9:30 am to 1 pm, and on the first Thursday of every month, from 5 pm to 7:30 pm.
 We are seeking more volunteers on the hotline, hoping you will take 2-4 shifts a year.
 Volunteers need some experience in employment law, so you can screen the calls effectively.
+For attorneys new to employment law, you can view an online training on Employment Law 101 through the following link.
 The shift can be done from your office (or anywhere with a phone).
 You are eligible to receive referrals of cases that come in through the hotline, if desired.
-For more information, call Mary Keating at (410) 532-8900 or email at email@example.com.
+For more information, call Lynette Whitfield at 410-321-8761 or email at email@example.com.

-CHANA, A program of the Associated: Jewish Federation of Baltimore is looking for volunteers to provide consultations to domestic violence, sexual abuse and elder abuse clients in the areas of family, tax, employment, bankruptcy, guardianship law.
-Representation is appreciated once the courts open and/or start holding remote hearings.
-Attorneys with experience working with victims and survivors of trauma preferred.
+CHANA, a program of the Associated: Jewish Federation of Baltimore, is looking for volunteers to provide consultations and representation to domestic violence, sexual abuse and elder abuse clients in the areas of family, tax, employment, bankruptcy, guardianship law.
+Lawyers with experience working with victims and survivors of trauma preferred.
 If interested, please contact Alicia Bickoff at firstname.lastname@example.org.

 Organizations Placing Cases

 These organizations are still placing cases, and still need volunteers now